GOOFy -- a systematic approach: GOOFy transformation of scalars

 \section{GOOFy transformation of scalars}

-The original GOOFy symmetry presented in \cite{Ferreira:2023dke} was a symmetry originating from the scalar sector of the 2HDM.
-We shall therefore start by generalizing the concept of GOOFy symmetries to a general complex scalar field theory.
-Let us for this purpose consider a scalar theory containing $N_\phi$ complex scalar fields organized into a multiplet $\Phi^T\equiv (\phi_1, \cdots ,\phi_{N_\phi})$.
+The original GOOFy symmetry presented in \cite{Ferreira:2023dke} was a {transformation} originating from the scalar sector of the 2HDM.
+We shall therefore start by generalizing the concept of GOOFy symmetries to a general complex scalar field theory.\footnote{{It is worth reminding for completeness, that in the Appendix A of \cite{Ferreira:2023dke} the GOOFy transformations of gauge fields for $SU(2) \times U(1)$ were discussed.
+It has been shown there that in order to preserve the scalar kinetic terms in 2HDM, the gauge fields should transform according to $B_\mu \to i \, B_\mu$ and $W_{j\;\mu} \to (-1)^{j+1} \;i\; W_{j\;\mu}$, for $j=1,2,3$.
+Then it has been shown that the gauge kinetic terms are invariant.}} Let us for this purpose consider a scalar theory containing $N_\phi$ complex scalar fields organized into a multiplet $\Phi^T\equiv (\phi_1, \cdots ,\phi_{N_\phi})$.
 In \cite{Ferreira:2023dke}, we showed that if the kinetic terms of the 2HDM Higgs bosons were to remain invariant under the $r_0$ or GOOFy transformation, one also had to include the imaginary scaling of coordinates, $x^\mu \to i x^\mu$ as part of the GOOFy transformation.

 In the present work we will take the complete opposite approach.
 We will start by {\it defining} a GOOFy transformation as a transformation of scalar, vector and fermionic fields ($\Phi, V_\mu,\psi$) that leave the corresponding kinetic terms invariant if we simultaneously transform the coordinates as $x^\mu \to i x^\mu$.
 When a GOOFy transformation leaves the kinetic terms invariant, we shall use the name GOOFy symmetry.